 In the year I began university I became more aware of my age.
 I was one of the youngest in a place that had been molded by a legacy of success and currently holds and nurtures the ideas of those who created and will create their own success.
 I realized that true success could have began long before the age of 18, this knowledge gave me a power boost that I regret not achieving earlier.

-This series gives an overview of ten generally unknown but brilliant youth who have made their presence known to the world.
+This series gives an overview of eight generally unknown but brilliant youths who have made their presence known to the world.
 I created this series in an effort to peak interests and inspire so that anyone could feel as if they could change the world as well.

 1. When Necessity became a Business

 Ludwick sits in a bathtub on the set of his DryBath™ photo shoot, 2015 (image source).

 Ludwick Marishane is a South African businessman and entrepreneur.
 In 2011, at the age of 21, he was awarded with the Global Student Entrepreneurs Award, an award which recognizes the best student entrepreneur in the world and acknowledges them as Global Champion.
 He won the award after producing DryBath, a gel that can be used in substitute for a bath.
 He speaks about this here: Ludwick Marishane: A Bath without Water (TED Talk).

 In that same year Google named him as one of the 12 brightest young minds in the world.
 DryBath which is housed under Marishane’s company, Headboy Industries, has made him his country’s youngest patent-holder.
 Currently, the product is being distributed to Europe and America where demand is high among campers.
 Now a 29-year old, Marishane was handpicked by Rémy Martin to be a representative in their One Life/ Live Them 2015/ 2016 campaign.